1. Home

 It might also depend on the type of condition your pet has – whether it’s chronic, congenital, historic or bilateral.

-A chronic or long-term condition is something such as an allergy, diabetes or cancer – something that's likely to affect your pet for the rest of their life.
+Is something such as an allergy, diabetes or cancer – something that's likely to affect your pet for the rest of their life.
 Many insurers impose a limit on the amount of cover they provide for this sort of condition.
 This is either on an annual basis or over the lifetime of your pet.

-Historic conditions include issues that your pet has had in the past and no longer does – but that might come up again in the future.
+Include issues that your pet has had in the past and no longer does – but that might come up again in the future.
 This might include previous joint problems, for example.

-Bilateral conditions affect both sides of an animal’s body, and some insurers consider them to be the same condition even if they occur simultaneously.
+Affects both sides of an animal’s body, and some insurers consider them to be the same condition even if they occur simultaneously.
 So if there’s a problem in the back left leg that's then replicated in the back right leg, you might find your insurer classes it as a pre-existing condition.

 If you’re still unsure what counts as a pre-existing condition, check with your current insurance provider.
 They can tell you whether your pet’s condition can be covered again in future.